nekoduykod/bot_telegram_openai/README.md

 aiogram is a modern and fully asynchronous framework for Telegram Bot API written in Python 3.8 using asyncio and aiohttp.
+I took a latest aiogram version

 Run these:
-pip install aiogram==2.25.1
-pip install openai
+pip install -r requirements.txt